chrisns/iot-zwave/README.md

 - [ ] support over 50 zwave things (will need to have multiple connections to aws iot)
 - [ ] Arm (for Raspberry PI support)
 - [ ] Ubuntu Snap to install on ubuntu core
-- [ ] Support multiple z-wave networks - handy if you have multiple networks for:
+- [x] Support multiple z-wave networks - handy if you have multiple networks for:
     - Desire to support different frequency ranges maybe EU, US, JP to support different devices
     - Multiple physically distant locations
     - Desire for seperation of concerns for security - e.g. a network for lights and another for security devices
+    - All AWS IoT things will be zwave_$homeid_$nodeid

 ## Contributions
 Pull Requests welcome